fhcflx/ciencia-medica/_posts/2025-06-16-cancer-young-adults-2025.md

 Ugai et al. analyzed global trends and showed that the incidence of early-onset colorectal cancer increased consistently in several countries since the 1990s, both in developed and developing nations.
 The increase is observed even in countries without systematic screening programs for young adults, suggesting that it is not just a matter of greater detection, but a real phenomenon.
 This pattern is repeated for other tumors, such as breast, kidney, liver, pancreas, and stomach, as detailed in the review.

-The 2022 review by di Martino started from the observation of an increased incidence of colorectal cancer, especially in developed countries, and tried to confirm this for this and 11 other cancer types.
+The review by di Martino _et al._ (2022) published in the British Journal of Cancer ([DOI: 10.1038/s41416-022-01704-x][dimartino]) started from the observation of an increased incidence of colorectal cancer, especially in developed countries, and tried to confirm this for this and 11 other cancer types.
 They conducted a literature review published between 1995 and 2020, including 98 studies (68 from North America and 24 from Europe).
 Most studies reported only one type of cancer, 8 described several types.
 The meta-analysis showed that the incidence of colorectal cancer in adults under 50 increased by about 1-3% per year on average, in both sexes, in North America (in Canada, this increase reached 6-7% per year in those under 30).
 In Europe, the same trend was documented.
 This observation was more pronounced the younger the patient group (8% average annual increase in people aged 20-29 between 2004 and 2016).
 In Australia, the same pattern was repeated, but the data were less consistent in New Zealand.
 Another finding: cancer cases in people under 50 are more aggressive and diagnosed at a more advanced stage.
 This may be due to delayed diagnosis because of lower clinical suspicion in this age group.

 Early-onset cancers of the breast, kidney, uterus, pancreas, bladder, and larynx are also increasing in several countries, as highlighted by both works.
 This growth is observed in both developed and developing countries, reflecting changes in risk factors and lifestyles, as well as possible environmental and behavioral influences.
 The di Martino review, however, showed a trend toward a reduction in the incidence of early-onset lung cancer.

-The article by Sung et al., published in 2024 in The Lancet Public Health, analyzed a population-based cancer registry in the USA.
+The article by Sung _et al._ (2024) published in The Lancet Public Health ([DOI: 10.1016/s2468-2667(24)00156-7][sung]) analyzed a population-based cancer registry in the USA.
 The authors used incidence data on 34 cancer types and mortality data on 25 types, in patients aged 24 to 85, diagnosed between 2000 and 2019.
 They compared the incidence adjusted by decade of birth, from 1920 to 1990.
 The study evaluated more than 23 million patients and more than 7 million cancer deaths in the period.
 They found that the incidence of 17 cancer types (small intestine, kidney and renal pelvis, pancreas, liver, intrahepatic bile ducts, breast, uterus, colon and rectum, stomach, gallbladder and other biliary tracts, ovary, testis, anus, Kaposi's sarcoma) increased in people born more recently.
 As for mortality, it stabilized or decreased for most cancer types (except liver and intrahepatic bile ducts in women).

+Additionally, the publication by Teng _et al._ (2024) in Science China Life Sciences ([DOI: 10.1007/s11427-023-2445-1][teng]) evaluated the annual report of the China Cancer Registry, calculating incidence and mortality in patients with 25 cancer types between 20-49 years, from 2000 to 2017.
+The authors found an increase in the incidence of all combined cases of early-onset cancer, with an average annual increase of about 1.5%, especially in the youngest group.
+They also found a reduction in mortality in this group.

 These data show that the phenomenon of increasing early-onset cancer incidence is global and not restricted to a few cancer types, affecting different regions and socioeconomic contexts, and not just the developed world.